-On July 31, 2018, Seafarer Exploration Corp remembers the 303rd Anniversary of the actual shipwreck of the historic 1715 Spanish “Silver Plate Fleet” Galleon, The Santisima Trinidad y Nuestra Senora de la Concepcion.
+On July 31, 2018, the 303rd Anniversary of the historic 1715 “Silver Plate Fleet” shipwreck, Seafarer remembers the Spanish Galleon, The Santisima Trinidad y Nuestra Senora de la Concepcion.

 On Tuesday July 31, Mr. Kyle Kennedy, CEO of Seafarer Exploration Corp and distinguished Professional Archaeologist and author, Robert Baer gave a presentation to the Melbourne Beach Rotary at their weekly breakfast meeting documenting the progress of the shipwreck project –which by serendipity this talk took place on July 31, 2018, the 303rd Anniversary of the 1715 fleet disaster and the sinking of the Concepcion.
 The exploration and recovery process of the 1715 wreck which lies right off the Melbourne Beach Shore in shallow waters has been one of the remaining missing 1715 Spanish “Silver Plate Fleet shipwrecks.

 For over an hour the members of the Melbourne Beach business community and Mayor Jim Simmons enjoyed the wonderful breakfast served by Oceanside Pizza and were held spellbound by the history of the 1715 Spanish Fleet and in particular the insights on the The Santisima Trinidad y Nuestra Senora de la Concepcion, the company history of Seafarer, background of Kyle Kennedy, CEO of Seafarer and the current exploration endeavors at Melbourne Beach, Florida.